 A Commitment to Opportunity

-Nationally, almost 40 million people, including 13 million children, lived in poverty in 2017.
-The same number lived in hunger or on the edge of hunger.
+Nationally, almost 40 million people, including 13 million children, live in poverty.
+The same number were experienced hunger or were uncertain about their next meal.

-But homelessness and hunger are issues in Berks County, too.
-Over 2,000 students in our community don’t have a fixed nighttime residence for part or all of the school year, and medical bills can push our neighbors to the brink of homelessness.
+Homelessness and hunger are real and these issues exist in Berks County.
+Over 2,000 students don’t have a a permanent home for part or all of the school year.
+Losing a job or a medical crisis can push our neighbors to the brink of homelessness.

 We are PASSIONATE about empowering people to improve their lives.